Warhammer 40K, Lord of the Rings, and other IPs in Magic.

 Basically, if you have a regular play group, talk with them about each product once the product in the Universes Beyond line is announced and come to a joint decision on whether or not you want to allow that product in your group.

-The only association between the two is that the latter wants to be associated with it, but they are also the same loons that think that all vikings were blonde, seven feet tall, and wore horned helmets.toctheyounger wrote: ↑3 years agoAll this being said, there's a historical link there between LotR and some pretty insurgent groups within the Nordic black metal community.
-You and I are both aware of it given our contributions to the 'what music are you into' thread, but I wonder if WotC is.
+The only association between the two is that the latter wants to be associated with it, but they are also the same loons that think that all vikings were blonde, seven feet tall, and wore horned helmets.

 We simply chose to preemptively ban the Warhammer stuff now rather than after release so that none of us would waste money on a Sci-Fi franchise.